London Buses route 11

 London Buses route 11 is a Transport for London contracted bus route in London, England.
-Running between Fulham Broadway and Liverpool Street, it is operated by London General.
+Running between Fulham Town Hall and Waterloo station, it is operated by Go-Ahead London subsidiary London General.

 History

 Route 11 was introduced by the London General Omnibus Company in August 1906, and is amongst the oldest routes to have operated continuously in London, although its route has changed on several occasions.
 It was the first route operated by London Road-Car Co Ltd, running from Victoria to Hammersmith via Chelsea.
 From 1916, LGOC B-type buses allocated to Old Kent Road garage were used until 1924, when it was allocated to Kingston garage.

 On 5 August 1922, Leyland LB (London Bus) type buses were introduced on route 11 by Arthur George Partridge and Christopher Dodson Ltd with chocolate livery and the fleet name "Express".
 The first AEC NS-Type buses entered service on route 11 in May 1923.
-On 5 September 1932, Q1 buses were used on this route which operated from Liverpool Street to Shepherd's Bush.
+On 5 September 1932, Q1 buses were used on this route which operated from Shoreditch to Shepherd's Bush.

 In May 1949, Leyland Titan RTW buses were introduced on route 11.
 AEC Regent III RT buses were in service on route 11 in the 1950s.
 On 12 June 1959, the fourth AEC Routemaster in passenger service (RM14), entered service on route 11 from Riverside garage.

-The route starts at Fulham Broadway and operates via the West End and some of London's most famous landmarks to Liverpool Street bus station.
+The route starts at Fulham Broadway and operates via the West End and some of London's most famous landmarks to Waterloo station.
 The journey from the top deck is a cheap means of sightseeing in London.
 It previously ran to Hammersmith until being replaced west of Fulham Broadway on 17 July 1993 by route 211.

 In October 1996, London General buses operating on route 11 from its Waterloo garage switched to City Diesel.